ryanpag3/spotifier/README.md

 ## Getting Started

 Getting started developing for spotifier.io is easy.
 First, `clone` the repository to your development directory of choice.
 Then run `npm install` to initialize the required node modules.
-The development server runs on `https` so you will need to create your own self-signed certificate.
-Here is a quick one-liner to get you
-started:

-`openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365`

-Place those files in `./server/sslcert/` and you should be good to go.
+You will need to setup a file called `config-private.js` in the directory `/private/` and use your own email credentials to to test that functionality.
+It is highly recommended that you use a dummy gmail account due to the current utility implementation.

 You will also need to run your own local mongo and redis servers for the application to run properly.